Negative Trend (EP): Reissues

-In December 1983, Negative Trend was reissued by Subterranean Records, this time in 12-inch vinyl disc format, under the title We Don't Play, We Riot and featuring alternate cover art, taken from a Negative Trend flyer done by band's bassist Will Shatter for a gig, shared with Readymades and Avengers, held at the Mabuhay Gardens on December 30, 1977.
+In December 1983, Negative Trend was reissued by Subterranean Records, this time in 12-inch vinyl disc format, under the title We Don't Play, We Riot and featuring alternate cover art, taken from a Negative Trend flyer designed by band's bassist Will Shatter for a gig, shared with Readymades and Avengers, held at the Mabuhay Gardens on December 30, 1977.

 In April 2006, a new edition, remastered by Steven Tupper at Fantasy Studios in Berkeley, California, was released on CD via Henry Rollins' label 2.13.61 Records.

-In 2005, Rollins said about this release:
+In 2005, Rollins commented about this release:

-All previous editions went out of print.

-As of 2006, individual tracks were made available as digital downloads.
+All previous editions would eventually go out of print.
+However, as of 2006, individual tracks were made available as digital downloads.

-In late 2013, 35 years after its debut, Negative Trend was remastered, again at Fantasy Studios, but this time by its chief mastering engineer George Horn, for a reissue, in its original 7-inch vinyl disc format and cover art, on Superior Viaduct, an archival record label.
+In late 2013, 35 years after its debut, Negative Trend was remastered, again at Fantasy Studios but this time by its chief mastering engineer George Horn, for a reissue in its original 7-inch vinyl disc format and cover art on Superior Viaduct, an archival record label.